Written by Ron Milbauer, Terri Hughes Burton, and Eric Kripke.

 - Marionette Motion: Mary, once she's left her mirror.

-- Mirror Scare: As Mary generally only appears in mirrors, this is pretty much a given.
+- Mirror Scare: As Mary generally only appears in mirrors, this is a given.

 - Not So Different: Mary herself.
-After it's revealed that many of her victims are only 'responsible' for the death in their Dark Secret and she is separated from the mirror, her own reflection is what kills her.
+After it's revealed that many of her victims only feel responsible for the death in their Dark Secret and she is separated from the mirror, her own reflection is what kills her.
 And while the other evil reflections appeared angry, her own looked downright furious.

-- The Reveal: Sam dreamed of Jessica burning days before her death.
+- The Reveal: Sam dreamed of Jessica burning for days before her death.